-If the motor home is going to be stored in a non-temperature controlled environment with a risk of temperatures reaching $32^{\circ}F$ (0°C) or lower, the demand (power) system with RV antifreeze must be used in the motor home plumbing system as directed in this manual.
-This includes appliances such as the washer, dishwasher and the refrigerator.
+If the recreation vehicle is going to be stored in a non-temperature controlled environment with a risk of temperatures reaching $32^{\circ}F(0^{\circ}C)$ or lower, the plumbing system must be winterized with RV antifreeze.
+Repairs due to freezing are not covered under the terms of the Limited Warranty.

-Preparing your motor home for colder weather or storage is very important for most states and Canada.
-Failure to prepare your motor home may cause water supply lines and the water heater to freeze.

-The motor home should be winterized at the end of the camping season or when the motor home will be exposed to temperatures that will fall at or below 32°F (0°C).
+Preparing your recreation vehicle for colder weather or storage is very important for most states and Canada.
+Failure to prepare your RV may cause water supply lines and the water heater to freeze.
+The RV should be winterized at the end of the camping season or when it will be exposed to temperatures that will fall at or below $32^{\circ}F(0^{\circ}C)$ .
 Repairs due to freezing are not covered by warranty.